openupm/openupm-cli/README.md

 openupm --verbose ...
 ```

-### Work with unity official (upstream) registry
+## Work with Unity official (upstream) registry

-Most commands can fallback to unity upstream registry if necessary, to make it easier to mix official registry with 3rd-party registry. i.e.
+Most commands can fallback to Unity upstream registry if necessary, to make it easier to mix the official registry with a 3rd-party registry. i.e.

 ```
 $ openupm add com.unity.addressables com.littlebigfun.addressable-importer